-Income that residents of Canada receive for personal services as independent contractors or self-employed individuals (independent personal services) that they perform during the tax year in the United States is exempt from U.S. tax if they do not have a fixed base regularly available to them in the United States for performing the services.
-If they have a fixed base available in the United States, they are taxed on the income attributable to the fixed base.
+Income that residents of Canada receive for personal services as independent contractors or self-employed individuals is subject to the provisions of Article VII (Business Profits) of the treaty.
+Under that provision, business profits are exempt from U.S. income tax unless they have a permanent establishment in the United States.
+If they have a permanent establishment available in the United States, they are taxed on the income attributable to the permanent establishment.
+Under Article V (Permanent